-Pitt county government positions looking to be filled
+Pitt County government positions looking to be filled

 Pitt County Government is made up of 26 departments and out of over 1,000 positions, over 100 are vacant.

-Gallagher said most vacancies are in what she likes to call the “big three;” the Sheriff’s Department, social services and public health.
-As of the February report, within DSS, they have 312 employees and there are 60 vacancies.
+Gallagher said most vacancies are in what she likes to call the “big three;” the Sheriff’s Office, social services and public health.
+As of the February report, within DSS they have 312 employees and there are 60 vacancies.

 “The sheriff’s office has 354 employees and she has 51 vacancies this month, and the public health department has 144.2 employees because they have some part-time employees, and they have 28.5 vacancies,” said Gallagher.